gigs/embeds-js/docs/porting-embed.md

 The embed ships with default text in english, but you can override any text that is rendered by the embed, if you want to support a different language or customize the text otherwise.

+You don't have to provide all text overrides.
+Your overrides will be merged into the default text.

 ```js
 const embed = await PortingEmbed(session, {
   options: {